 Do the staff have training in working with young people with special needs or disability?
 If so, what training?

-- We have taught many children with different needs; dyslexia, ASD, Downs Syndrome and Cerebral Palsy and children with speech and motor difficulties.
+- We have taught many children with different needs; Specific Learning Difficulties, ASD, Downs Syndrome and Cerebral Palsy and children with speech and motor difficulties.
 We have a qualified dyslexia teacher.
-Staff have also undertaken competency training for medical needs, ELSA (Emotional Literacy Support Assistant), SEAL (Social and Emotional Aspects of Learning) and specific literacy and numeracy interventions such as Sound Discovery and Nessy.
+Staff have also undertaken competency training for medical needs, ELSA (Emotional Literacy Support Assistant), SEAL (Social and Emotional Aspects of Learning) and specific literacy and numeracy interventions.
+We have a wellbeing and mental health lead.

 Are the staff and pupils friendly?

 - The staff and pupils are very friendly and caring